xmhai/techdoc/infra/k8s/setup/k3s.md

+**IMPORTANT**
+Once decide the components (e.g. traefik, servicelb) during installation, it is not easy to put them back or remove.
+Suggest a clean setup.

 # Installation
 At least 1CPU/2G  (for cloud, 2CPU/4G is minimum)
 AWS t2.micro (1CPU/1G) too small, encounter "TLS timeout error" when running "kubectl get nodes"